IADsContainer

 Parameters

-• className - Specifies the name of the object class as of the object to retrieve.
+• className – the class name of the object you want to retrieve.
 If this parameter is null the method returns the first item found in the container.

 Examples